Eviepayne/digitalcriminal-install/readme.md

 In order to run the script put the script where you want the onlyfans folder to be, hold shift and right click DCinstall.ps1 and click `run with powershell`

+Each time you're asked for Security warnings use [R].
+This is script execution policy to protect you from background running powershell scripts.

 Follow the scripts instructions as they come along.
 You'll be told eventually that the main script will be run.
 Once that happens, follow the below guide.